SenseiK954/osticketing-prereqs/README.md

 <img src="https://i.imgur.com/URI1Iaj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 1. We must first use CGI to activate and install Windows Internet Information Services (IIS).
 To achieve this, type "Turn Windows features on or off" into the Windows search box, and the Windows Features control panel will be shown.
 Scroll down and choose Internet Information Services, making sure to tick the box to enable IIS.
 Extend the IIS folder (do not deselect any folders), then extend the World Wide Web Services folder and Application Development Features, and last select CGI.
 Press ok (and apply if applicable).
-Next Step...
+Next step...
 </p>
 <br />

 <p>
 2. To proceed, this part does not require an example because it will explain how to download and install numerous apps into the virtual environment.
 First, navigate to your system's c: drive and create a folder called "PHP" (this will be needed later).
 For the time being, download and install the following applications/software (which may be found on the web): PHP Manager for IIS, Rewrite Module, and VC Redist (Microsoft Visual C++).
 These files are simple and do not require any configuration before installation, just simple click-through.
-Next Step...
+Next step...
 </p>
 <br />